developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 Structured poorly, this can lead to a lot of wasted time and resources, which could be better spent on more productive tasks.
-Imagine spending on a lambda function that runs for 10 minutes, but only 1 minute is spent on the actual work!
+Imagine spending on a lambda function that runs for 10 minutes, but only 1 minute is used for the actual work!

+That's the main reason why optimizing the build process is crucial to benefit from the advantages of a monorepo structure, while minimizing the drawbacks.

 ### Why Full Rebuilds are Inefficient